A hug is universal. Hugs are so versatile, people all around the world use them to express everything from joy and affection to sadness and despair.

 The touch of the mother enhances feelings of attachment, security and positive emotions.
-A 2010 study showed that babies with affectionate mothers grew up to be happy, resilient, less stressed and less anxious adults (3).
+A 2010 study showed that babies with affectionate mothers grew up to be happy, resilient, less stressed and less anxious adults.

-Studies using EEG to measure brain activity have shown cuddling increases brain responses when infants are presented with displays of affection from parents which may cause lasting effects on the way the brain builds connections.
-These interactions and new forming brain connections enable children to learn how to manage stressful situations on their own and how to manage their emotions appropriately.
-(4)
+Studies using EEG to measure brain activity have shown cuddling increases brain responses when infants are presented with displays of affection from parents, which may cause lasting effects on the way the brain builds connections.
+These interactions and new-forming brain connections enable children to learn how to manage stressful situations on their own and how to manage their emotions appropriately.

-On the other hand, children with little affection or skin to skin contact following birth have been shown to have cognitive, emotional and physical issues, as well as have an increase in cortisol levels.
+On the other hand, children with little affection or skin-to-skin contact following birth have been shown to have cognitive, emotional and physical issues, as well as have an increase in cortisol levels.
 (Cortisol is the hormone commonly associated with stress.)
-(5, 6)

-In 2015, a study done at Notre Dame showed children experiencing just a small amount of touching and hugging in early infancy grew up to have worse health and more emotional problems compared to kids experiencing more hugs.
+In 2015, a study done at Notre Dame found that children experiencing just a small amount of touching and hugging in early infancy grew up to have worse health and more emotional problems compared to kids experiencing more hugs.
 This illustrates the damaging effects of a lack of affection.
-(7, 8)

 While much of the oxytocin that is released acts on various structures that have an impact outside of the brain, some of the oxytocin remains within the brain and influences behavior, mood and physiology by acting on the limbic (emotion) center, stimulating the feeling of contentment, decreasing anxiety/stress and increasing social bonding.

 Several neurotransmitters are increased in the brain following the activation of the sensory neurons that play a role in the positive emotions associated with being touched.
-The neurotransmitter, dopamine, is associated with motivation, goals and reinforcing behavior.
-Hugging releases dopamine within the limbic pathway in the brain, creating feelings of pleasure and satisfaction.
-(13)
+The neurotransmitter dopamine is associated with motivation, goals and reinforcing behavior.

 - Sensory receptors and nerves work together sending signals to the central nervous system to provide enough information for the individual to create an appropriate motor and emotional response.

-- This allows an individual to engage with their environment through the neuronal processing of a touch stimulus which leads to eliciting a response that is often emotional in nature.
+- This allows an individual to engage with the environment through the neuronal processing of a touch stimulus, which leads to eliciting a response that is often emotional in nature.

 - Hugging increases oxytocin and other neurotransmitters associated with happiness and pleasure, while decreasing stress hormones, blood pressure and heart rate.